 Are minimum speed limits enforceable?

 Perpetrators caught speeding will usually be given points on their licence and a fine.
+This may happen even if you’re driving just above the speed limit.
 Such punishments have recently increased: more speeding motorists are now subject to higher fines, which bear a direct relation to difference in your speed to that of the limit, as well as your weekly income.
 Aggravating or extenuating factors can cause the amount you pay to be increased or decreased.
 Depending upon the severity of the offence, you may be given the option to avoid the points and fine by completing a Speed Awareness Course instead, or—at the other end of the spectrum—receive a disqualification from driving.

 But is the enforcement of low speeds so punitive too?
 The short answer is no. That’s not to say that minimum speed limits aren’t legally enforceable; they are.
 But there are no slow speed cameras at present to catch motorists who are travelling too slowly.

 It’s possible that one of the reasons for this is that strict enforcement of this law also throws up a number of exceptions: in any situation where you are impeded, then you would be able to offer a valid defence.
 This would include being stuck in traffic: you shouldn’t be penalised for crawling along in a queue (albeit a rare situation, as the very purpose of minimum speed limits is to prevent this).
 Likewise, if you are forced to brake for a hazard, the minimum speed limit shouldn’t be enforced either.
 It is likely that money spent on catching perpetrators of the offence would be increased exponentially when you take into account the cost of deciding contested cases.
 Not the most justifiable use of public funding.

 On the other hand, just because drivers may commonly be able to break a speed limit without being sanctioned, this is not a valid defence, should you be penalised for disobeying it.